Child Protection & Outreach Policy

 - Assess the effectiveness of victim assistance efforts by the Diocese and make recommendations for improvement.

-- Review and advise on standards of conduct for those in positions of trust and on education, training and outreach programs for clergy, staff, educators and others, as well as safe environment programs for children and young people.
+- Review and advice on standards of conduct for those in positions of trust and on education, training and outreach programs for clergy, staff, educators and others, as well as safe environment programs for children and young people.

 Diocesan Advisory Board for the Protection of Children and Young People